-One-click trading for prompt order management.
+One-click trading for prompt order management

 Expert Traders (EAs) which is algorithmic automated trading.
-(Plus500s does not allow this).
+(Plus500s does not allow this)

 Pepperstone MT4 Add-On

 Smart Trader Tools is Pepperstone own an add-on enhancement tool for MT4.
-There are some 13 features that can lead better and more successful trading.
+There are some 13 features that can lead to better and more successful trading.

 Alarm Manager – Price alerts via SMS, email, web popup, sound alerts and twitter of activities.
 Can open, close and place pending order.